JulienLemaitre/d3-bar-chart/README.md

 # Comment

 First try at combining D3 and React.
-It's not very efficient, as seen in the little delay there is between mouse move and the tooltip positionning, as compared to [the same chart in pure D3 I've made on CodePen](https://codepen.io/LCreation/full/OjzBbK/).
+It's not very efficient (see [first demo with React here](http://d3-react-bar-chart.lemaitre-creation.fr/)), as seen in the little delay there is between mouse move and the tooltip positionning, as compared to [the same chart in pure D3 I've made on CodePen](https://codepen.io/LCreation/full/OjzBbK/).